-8.18 K+E Mystery Rules Update
+8.15 K+E Mystery Rules Update

 In an earlier vignette called A K+E Rule of Mystery, a slide rule manufactured by Keuffel and Esser without a model number is discussed.
-As mentioned at that time, there apparently were a couple of models of slide rules that occasionally surface which do not have model numbers.
+As mentioned at that time, there apparently was a couple of models of slide rules that occasionally surface which do not have model numbers.
 Since the writing of that earlier vignette I have come across a few more of these, and the variations in these samples, that I and others have collected, indeed seem to keep the mystery alive.

 Keuffel and Esser, Co., USA, was the major producer of slide rules in the U.S.A.
 Starting their own slide rule production in 1891, K&E manufactured somewhere between three and four million slide rules and, according to their catalogs, had over 120 different models and 2-3 dozen special production slide rules.
 However, a handful of K&E slide rules were manufactured and distributed that do not appear in any of the K&E Catalogs.
 Although stamped as being manufactured by K&E, and possessing proper K&E serial numbers, they do not have a model number.
 The Clark McCoy web site identifies these rules as the Mystery K&E Mannheim Slide Rules.
 He identifies three types, which I will call Type 1, Type 2, and Type 3, distinguished by their scale sets.
 His site shows two examples of Type 1, and one each of Type 2 and Type 3.
 The Type 1 and 2 rules both have 10-inch scale lengths, while the Type 3 is a more rare 20-inch slide rule.
 The scale sets are: